benshimonz/V1/README.md

 ![V1](https://raw.githubusercontent.com/LiorKogan/V1/master/Pictures/Q003-2.png)

-In its simplest usage, a quantifier is connected to an entity on its left side, and has two or more branches on its right side.
+A quantifier has one connection on its left side, and two or more connections on its right side.
 We'll call the left side of the quantifier 'the left component', and anything that follows a branch, up to the end of the branch, 'a right component'.

-Each branch may start with:
+In its simplest usage, there is an entity at the right end of the left component, and each branch starts with either:

 * A relationship / a path (optionally preceded by an 'X', rightswards arrow with stroke, 'O' or 'L')
 * A green rectangle (entity's property value constraints / tag)